sviel/FNAL-T1049-near-line-analysis/README.md

       - output png files

-In the end, all three methods for evaluating the sTGC resolution (sTGC track angles, rotated correlation graphs, sTGC position residuals) indicated that one of the main sTGC design specifications, a position resolution of 100 microns or better in each plane, was met by the sTGC prototype.
+In the end, all three methods for evaluating the sTGC resolution (sTGC track angles, rotated correlation graphs, sTGC position residuals) independently indicated that one of the main sTGC design specifications, a position resolution of 100 microns or better in each plane, was indeed met by the sTGC prototype.